How to Get Rid of Heartburn Without Medications Can Be Tricky

 There are many possible causes of heartburn; such as medications you are taking (most common culprits are aspirin and other medications for pain and inflammation and even some anti-depressants), foods you are eating (pop, sugar, and bread frequent offenders) and a congested gallbladder.
 There are tons of interventions that are very successful to actually heal your gut and esophagus, but they must be tailored to YOU based on your cause.

 A good place to start understanding how to get rid of heartburn without medicine and begin healing your digestion is to take a high-quality probiotic for at least 3 months and start eliminating processed foods like bread and sugar, deep fried and pre-prepared/packaged foods.
 You can also try a swig of apple cider vinegar(ACV) before eating your meals.
 If your esophagus is particularly raw from long-term heartburn, ACV may be too harsh.
 You can get it in a pill form or betaine hydrochloride tablets.
-Healing foods that are often helpful are Rachel’s Tea, peppermint, aloe vera, bone broth, and beets.
+Gut healing foods that are often helpful include Rachel’s Tea, peppermint, aloe vera, bone broth, and beets.

 You may need to wean down on your medication as you are doing these interventions rather than stop abruptly because your body is used to having help regulating its internal acid pump.
 Dropping the dosage for a while, then later using it every other day can help staunch the rebound effect.

 If you need help getting rid of heartburn naturally and figuring out the cause of your acid reflux, come into The NHCAA.
 We can help you reduce heartburn naturally.

 Your Holistic Pharmacist,